UbiPLab/TiveQP/TiveQP/IBFTree/README.md

     You can also change the *cellSize* by modifying *time* and *bitsize* according to the table

-3. Run the main function in *TestIBFTree*
+3. Run the main function in *TestIBFTree/TestIBFTree.java*